This article applies only to Mac computers with an Intel processor.

 How to control the battery health management feature

-Battery health management is on by default when you buy a new Mac notebook with macOS 10.15.5 or later, or after you upgrade to macOS 10.15.5 or later on a Mac notebook with Thunderbolt 3 ports.
+Battery health management is on by default when you buy a new Mac laptop with macOS 10.15.5 or later, or after you upgrade to macOS 10.15.5 or later on a Mac laptop with Thunderbolt 3 ports.

-If you want to turn off battery health management on a Mac notebook with an Intel processor, follow these steps:
+If you want to turn off battery health management on a Mac laptop with an Intel processor, follow these steps:

 - Choose System Preferences from the Apple menu , then click Battery.